 Dr. Karin Olson

-Dr. Karin Olson completed a BSc in Nursing at the University of Alberta (1976), a Masters in Health Science in Health Promotion at the University of Toronto (1981), and a PhD in Educational Psychology at the University of Alberta (1990).
+Karin Olson completed a BSc in Nursing at the University of Alberta (1976), a Masters in Health Science in Health Promotion at the University of Toronto (1981), and a PhD in Educational Psychology at the University of Alberta (1990).
 She was the Coordinator of Nursing Research at the Cross Cancer Institute from 1990-1998.
-Dr. Olson was awarded a Career Renewal Award (1999-2001) and a Health Scholar Award (2003-2009), both funded by the Alberta Heritage Foundation for Medical Research.
+She was awarded a Career Renewal Award (1999-2001) and a Health Scholar Award (2003-2009), both funded by the Alberta Heritage Foundation for Medical Research.
 She published a re-conceptualization of fatigue that distinguishes it from tiredness and exhaustion, and developed an etiological model of cancer-related fatigue, the Edmonton Fatigue Framework, based on a series of qualitative studies.
-Dr. Olson used this information to develop a tool to measure adaptive capacity, one of the key variables in the model.
-Dr. Olson also collaborated with colleagues in Thailand, Italy, and the United Kingdom to explore the socio-cultural construction of symptom experience, using cancer-related fatigue as a model.
+She used this information to develop a tool to measure adaptive capacity, one of the key variables in the model.
+She also collaborated with colleagues in Thailand, Italy, and the United Kingdom to explore the socio-cultural construction of symptom experience, using cancer-related fatigue as a model.
 She has organised several international symposia on cancer-related fatigue and is the past chair of the fatigue working group of the Multinational Association of Supportive Care in Cancer.
-She held a casual position as a staff nurse with the Edmonton Zone Palliative Care Program community consult team from 2012 to 2015.
-In 2016, Dr. Olson and colleagues published and edited books entitled Qualitative Health Research as Evidence, published by Springer.
-Dr. Olson has taught qualitative methods courses in Italy and Thailand, and New Zealand, and is a frequent presenter at Thinking Qualitatively at the University of Alberta.
+Karin Olson held a casual position as a staff nurse with the Edmonton Zone Palliative Care Program community consult team from 2012 to 2015.
+In 2016, she and colleagues published and edited books entitled Qualitative Health Research as Evidence, published by Springer.
+She has taught qualitative methods courses in Italy and Thailand, and New Zealand, and is a frequent presenter at Thinking Qualitatively at the University of Alberta.
 Her areas of expertise in relation to qualitative methods include grounded theory, ethnography, and concept analysis.

 Dr. Jude Spiers